certara/pyDarwin/docs/Usage.rst

 Usage
 ##########

-:comment:`This is a comment`

-:review:`this is a review item`

-:comment:`Note that ..includ:: .special.rst must be included at the top of each rst where you are using comment/review`

 .. _Execution:

 Darwin may be executed locally, on Linux Grids, or as a combination of both e.g., execute NONMEM models on grids and run search locally.